 return "This is a dummy response to: " + message

-Using Your Custom Model
+Using Your Custom Target

 Once you’ve created your custom model, you can use it in any TrustTest scenario: